Fedict/fts-gui-sign/documentation/description app modules.md

 + actions
   + the redux actions used in the application
 + constants
-  + constands used in the validation proces
+  + constants used in the validation proces
 + pages
   + containers of the pages of the wizard
 + reducers
   + redux reducers
 + ValidateWizardContainer.js
   + container of the wizard
-  + all pages are linked here
+  + all pages are being linked here

 ## wizard
 logic to make show th e correct wizard pages